Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Polyethylene

-Recycling of polyethylene is important because in most cases it is not biodegradable and can accumulate in landfills for decades.
-At the same time, the processing of polyethylene is quite easy to implement.
+Recycling polyethylene is important because in most cases it is non-biodegradable and may accumulate in landfills for decades.
+At the same time, recycling polyethylene is quite easy to carry out.

-Due to the composition of the waste plastic can be melted to a liquid state.
+Due to its composition, waste plastic can be melted to a liquid state.

-As it hardens, it is reshaped or extruded, making the material reusable.
+As it hardens, it is reconstructed or extruded, making the material reusable.

-Therefore, the recycling of plastic bags can lead to the creation of new, durable products that also are cost effective and environmentally friendly.
+Therefore, recycling plastic bags can lead to the creation of new, durable products that also are cost-effective and environmentally friendly.

 • for shopping;